 function y = quadratic(x) y = x^2 + 3*x -7; end

-that computes the polynomial .
+defines a function named quadratic that computes the polynomial .
 The filename must match the name of the function.
 If the

-function is in Matlab's current working directory, you'll be able to execute the function just like a regular Matlab built-in function, for example
+.
+The filename must match the name of the function.
+If the quadratic.m function is in Matlab's current working directory, you'll be able to execute the function just like a regular Matlab built-in function, for example

-function computes the sum of the components in the input vector .
+This mysum function computes the sum of the components in the input vector .
 There are a

 number of extraneous print statements which show how the calculation works, step-by-step.